hopetambala/SI664-docs/sql/mysql_select_examples.md

 5 rows in set (0.01 sec)
 ```

-## 3.9 Return a list of heritage sites, if any, that span regional boundaries?
+## 3.9 Return a list of heritage sites, if any, that span regional boundaries

 #### Required column names (aliased)
 * `heritage site`